Tessakam/Cycle-Jeep/README.md

 - [x] Some words have a different color
 - [x] We aren't using a default font, cause it's not 2004
 - [ ] Contrast is not too low
-- [ ] Typographic hierachy is correct
+- [ ] Typographic hierarchy is correct
 - [ ] Text has a clear intro, middle, conclusion
 - [ ] Intro, middle, conclusion is style correctly
 - [ ] Headline font is a headline font